delbusque/Shoppy/README.md

 # Shoppy
 Product listing page is a simple single-page application.
 The views are rendered on the client with the React.js library.
 The page layout is built using Flexbox and CSS Grid.

 The categories from the static header have the role of navigating between the different product types.
-All products were retrieved from sample json structured data and filtered by category.
+All products are retrieved from sample json structured data and filtered by category.

 Products are mapped at the main tiles grid after applying the price and color filters.
 Sorting is added alphabetically by name and in ascending and descending order by price.
 Discounted product prices are calculated in the sort handler function.